csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 * Highly composable
 * Very minimal

+This post isn’t here to teach you how to use Vim; it exists to teach you _why_ to use Vim.
 If you want to learn Vim, which you should (and you’ll hopefully _want_ to after reading this post), the simplest way to get started is:

 1. **Open up your Terminal and simply run `$ vimtutor`.** This is a really simple step-by-step tutorial covering the basics of moving around and